 Clause 9 provides requirements for software that is in web pages or that is embedded in web pages and that is used in the rendering or that is intended to be rendered together with the web page in which it is embedded.

-NOTE 1: The intent of clause 11.2 is that it applies to non-web software.

-Clause 11.2.1 contains the software requirements for the functionality of software that provides a user interface and that is not closed functionality.

-Clause 11.2.2 contains the software requirements for the closed functionality of software that provides a user interface.
+Some requirements in clause 11.2 have different versions for open or closed functionality.
+In those cases, the corresponding clause will be divided into two subclauses.

-The success criteria set out in clause 11.2 are intended to harmonize with the W3C Working Group Note [i.26] produced by the W3C's (http://www.w3.org/WAI/GL/WCAG2ICT-TF/).
+The success criteria set out in clause 11.2 are intended to harmonize with the W3C Working Group Note [i.26] produced by the W3C's WCAG2ICT Task Force.

-NOTE 2: Software that provides a user interface includes its own content.
-Some examples of content in software include the controls and text displayed in a menu bar of a graphical user interface application, images that appear in a toolbar, prompts spoken in an auditory user interface, other user interaction controls, and other text, graphics or material that is not loaded from outside the software.
+NOTE 1: Software that provides a user interface includes its own content.
+Some examples of content in software include: the controls and text displayed in a menu bar of a graphical user interface application, images that appear in a toolbar, prompts spoken in an auditory user interface, other user interaction controls, and other text, graphics or material that is not loaded from outside the software.

-11.2.1 Non-Web software success criteria (excluding closed functionality)
+NOTE 2: Each of the following headings includes a mapping, shown in parenthesis, between the requirement and the relevant success criteria in WCAG 2.0

+11.2.1 Non-text content

-11.2.1.1 Non-text content (screen reading supported)
+11.2.1.1 Non-text content (open functionality) (SC 1.1.1)

 Where ICT is non-web software that provides a user interface and that supports access to assistive technologies for screen reading, it shall satisfy the success criterion in Table 11.1.